haxsaw/actuator/Tutorial.md

 >>>
 ```

-Now the second approach, which utilizes some other capabilities of Actuator.
-Namespaces have their own analogs to the infra model's ComponentGroup, MultiComponent, and MultiComponentGroup classes: they are NSComponentGroup, NSMultiComponent, and NSMultiComponentGroup.
+Now for the second approach, which utilizes some other capabilities of Actuator.
+Namespaces have their own analogs to the infra model's ResourceGroup, MultiResource, and MultiResourceGroup classes: they are RoleGroup, MultiRole, and MultiRoleGroup.
 These are similar to their infrastructure counterparts with the exceptions that

-1. They can contain only Components or the various NS* Component containers mentinoed above;
+1. They can contain only Roles or the various Role containers mentinoed above;
 2. They can have variables (Var objects) attached to them.

 Using this approach, the solution looks like the following: